 2) Double check to see that stacks are properly secured.

 3) Take into account height restrictions of your facility when stacking materials.

 Another great way to ensure that your workplace is hazard-free is to download IndustrySafe’s mobile app.
-This safety software allows you to conduct on-site inspections and is compatible with iPhone and Android phones.
+This mobile app allows you to conduct on-site inspections and is compatible with iPhone and Android phones.
 For more information, visit our website, www.IndustrySafe.com.
-Also, sign up for free demo of IndustrySafe’s safety management software.
+Also, sign up for a free demo of IndustrySafe’s safety management software.